AI in CPG: supply chain balanceBy Stephen Young on January 14, 2020

 One of the most prominent CPG supply chain trends is using AI to unify various data points to improve demand prediction, allowing your business to continually optimize stock and allocation levels of specific products, in the right locations, at the right time.

-For an example of this in practice, our case study with equipment hire retailer Speedy is a great place to start – using our Demand AI solution, we’ve been able to identify significant asset savings through smarter, AI-powered forecasting which has driven a strong increase in return on capital employed (ROCE).
+For an example of this in practice, our case study with equipment hire retailer Speedy is a great place to start — using our Inventory Intelligence applications, we’ve been able to identify significant asset savings through smarter, AI-powered forecasting which has driven a strong increase in return on capital employed (ROCE).